Join the Closed Beta

 - Magic Online Players: You will get priority access if you participate in the Ixalan play events on Magic Online during the week of September 25 and sign up for the Closed Beta.
 You should use the same email address to sign up for Closed Beta as the one associated with your Magic Online account.

 - Tabletop Magic Players: You will get priority access if you go to a store and participate in the Ixalan Prerelease and sign up for the Closed Beta.
 You should use the same email address to sign up for Closed Beta as the one associated with your Wizards Account.
 If you want to use a different email address, make sure to include your DCI number when you sign up.

 Q. What types of Magic: The Gathering cards and formats will people be able to play on MTG Arena?

-A. During the Closed Beta, we'll start with Constructed play, where you can build decks using all 279 cards from the upcoming Magic set Ixalan.
-We plan to add Draft and Ranked Constructed later.
+A. During the Closed Beta, we'll start with Constructed play, where you can build decks using all 279 cards from the Magic set Ixalan.
+We plan to add Draft later.
 Our goal for launch is to include all Standard-legal Magic cards.
 We have a long roadmap of features planned for MTG Arena and will share each one when we're ready for your feedback.

 Q. Will there be account wipes during the Closed Beta?

 A. Because we will be testing a number of features during our beta process, we do plan to reset your beta progress at times in the Closed Beta.
 We'll inform players in advance when a progress reset is scheduled.

 A. It will launch when it's ready.
 Right now, we're focusing on getting the game ready with your feedback in the Closed Beta.